How to Use Anki for Long-Term Retention of Course Material

 How to Create Anki Cards That Actually Build Lasting Memory

 Card quality is the single most important variable in Anki’s effectiveness.
 You can configure the algorithm perfectly, review religiously every day, and still fail to retain material if your cards are poorly constructed.
-The principles of good card design are well-established — they come from decades of spaced repetition research, most prominently from Piotr Woźniak, the creator of SuperMemo, whose 20 Rules of Formulating Knowledge remain the definitive reference for flashcard design.
-Applying these principles consistently is what separates students who use Anki effectively from those who build a deck of 500 mediocre cards and then wonder why they keep failing to recall them.
+The principles of good card design come from decades of spaced repetition research, most prominently from Piotr Woźniak, the creator of SuperMemo, whose 20 Rules of Formulating Knowledge remain the definitive reference for flashcard design.

 The Minimum Information Principle